Six Surprising Ways Sleep Deprivation Disrupts Your Employees’ Lives and How You Can Help

 Studies show that sleep deprivation can result in eating 600 more calories per day11, which if maintained, amounts to a 60 lb weight gain annually!

 In addition to eating more, when tired, people typically move less.
-Feeling lethargic is the antithesis of feeling energized and hinders your motivation to exercise.
+Feeling lethargic is the antithesis of being energized and hinders your motivation to exercise.

-To make matters worse, the "sleep deprivation- craving cycle" we covered above may lead to elevated blood sugar that can have devastating effects on health, including diabetes.
+To make matters worse, the "sleep deprivation-craving cycle" (covered above) may lead to elevated blood sugar that can have devastating effects on health, including diabetes.

 Studies show that insufficient sleep makes you 56% more likely to develop type 2 diabetes.13

-As you can see, it's time to take action to improve your employees’ quality of life and, subsequently, their work.
+It's time to take action to improve your employees’ quality of life and, subsequently, their work.
 It doesn't take a Herculean effort or millions of dollars to make these changes.
-Sleep is something we do each night, so it just means enabling your employees to prioritize their sleep
+Sleep is something we do each night, so it just means enabling your employees to prioritize their sleep.

-At its simplest, recommending that your employees wind down from work by bedtime to allow 8 hours of sleep is a great start.
+At its simplest, recommending to your employees to wind down from work before bedtime to allow 8 hours of sleep is a great start.
 But, remember, managers and leaders have to do their part to remove late-night deadlines when it's not urgent.

 1 Rosekind, M. R., Gregory, K. B., Mallis, M. M., Brandt, S. L., Seal, B., & Lerner, D. (2010).
 The cost of poor sleep: workplace productivity loss and associated costs.
 Journal of occupational and environmental medicine, 52(1), 91–98.https://doi.org/10.1097/JOM.0b013e3181c78c30